GAOCheryl/QF5214_2025_G8/TeamThree/MASTER-master/README.md

 3. Run main.py to start training or evaluation.

-5. Pre-trained models are available in: <code> model/model_training_0.pkl, model/model_training_1.pkl, model/model_training_2.pkl, model/model_training_3.pkl, and model/model_training_4.pkl</code>.
+5. Pre-trained models are available in: <code> model/model_training_with_sentiment_0.pkl, model/model_training_without_sentiment_0.pkl</code>.
 You can load these models for evaluation or further training.

 ## Dataset
 Our dataset is a multi-source, multi-factor collection designed for stock price forecasting in the US market.
 It integrates fundamental stock data, a wide range of technical factors (alphas), market index indicators, and sentiment factors to provide a rich and diverse input for forecasting models.